-It is imperative to maintain proper operation of the venting system, including the masonry chimney (if applicable).
-Insufficient venting could create the production of excessive amounts of Carbon Monoxide (CO) - a colorless, odorless gas that is produced during incomplete combustion of any fuel.
-It can cause death without warning.
-Carbon monoxide poisoning can cause flu-like symptoms and also dizziness, fatigue, headaches, nausea, and irregular breathing.
+It is imperative to maintain proper operation of the venting system, including the masonry chimney if applicable.
+Insufficient venting could create the production of excessive amounts of Carbon Monoxide-a colorless, odorless gas that is a deadly poison that could result in serious personal injury or death.